Sports in Washington, D.C.: Historic teams

+Current teams

-On December 2, 1973, the NBA's Baltimore Bullets played their first home game at the newly built Capital Centre in Landover, Maryland and became the Washington Bullets.
+On December 2, 1973, the NBA's Baltimore Bullets moved to the Washington area and played their first home game at the newly built Capital Centre in Landover, Maryland.
+The team changed their name to the Capital Bullets during their first year in the Washington area.
+Their second year, they changed their city designation and became the Washington Bullets.
 Despite the name change, the team continued to play many of their home games in Baltimore at the Baltimore Civic Center.
-The Bullets went to the NBA Finals in 1975 where they were swept in four games by the Golden State Warriors.
+The Bullets went to the NBA Finals in 1975, where they were swept in four games by the Golden State Warriors.

-The Bullets' next appearance in the NBA Finals happened in 1978 when they beat the heavily favored Seattle SuperSonics in seven games.
+The Bullets' next appearance in the NBA Finals happened in 1978, when they beat the heavily favored Seattle SuperSonics in seven games.
 To date, this is the franchise's only league title.
 The two teams met again in the 1979 NBA Finals, with the Sonics winning 4 games to 1.

 In 1995, team owner Abe Pollin announced the Bullets would change their name out of sensitivity to the high rate of gun violence in Washington, D.C.
 Following a fan vote, the team became known as the Washington Wizards on May 15, 1997.
-Later that year, the Wizards moved into D.C. to play in the newly constructed MCI Center, now known as Capital One Arena.
+Later that year, the Wizards moved to D.C. to play in the newly constructed MCI Center, now known as Capital One Arena.
 This new arena was constructed by Pollin.
-The Wizards have recently turned around a culture of losing, winning their first playoff series in 23 years in 2005 and making the playoffs the next four years under the leadership of star point guard, Gilbert Arenas.
+Since the 1980s, the team has suffered from many losing seasons, and did not win a playoff series for 23 years until 2005.
+They followed up this season by making the playoffs the next four years under the leadership of star point guard, Gilbert Arenas.